 After purchasing a ceiling medallion and this modern Serge Mouille lighting months ago, we finally installed this architectural beauty.
 You may have caught a few glimpses of this DIY on Instagram Stories, but if you missed it, here is the full tutorial on how to install a ceiling medallion in all its glory including the final reveal, which wound up looking killer cool.
 I’m obsessed with the mix of the traditional molding with the modern light in our bedroom (which now looks completely different with its black textured wallpaper).

-Upon opening the medallion’s box, The Boy said…and I quote, “I am loathing this already.
+Upon opening the medallion’s box, The Boy said…and I quote, “I am loathing this home improvement already.
 I’m envisioning much cursing, sweating, and a trip or 7 to Home Depot in my near future.”
 Not quite.
-There was 1 trip to Home Depot and some sweat involved.
+There was 1 trip to Home Depot and some sweat was involved.
 There was also a, “please, please, pretty please with sugar on top” uttered which is how we curse in front of our small children, so one could argue there was foul language.
 All in all, it was surprisingly easy to hang.

-Supplies Needed To Install A Ceiling Medallion
+Supplies Needed To Easily Install A Ceiling Medallion

 4 Construction Screws

-Can I just say how relieved we were to find it was made of polyurethane foam and had a plaster-like coating.
+Can I just say how relieved we were to find it was made of polyurethane foam and had a plaster-like coating?
 If you have a real plaster ceiling medallion, this is not the DIY for you.
 Plaster is entirely too heavy for Liquid Nails, and the medallion will fall and smash into a thousand pieces.